SmartTokenLabs/TokenScript/doc/design_paper.md

 Just like a house providing a place to live.

-## Advertisement
+## Join the game

 Please join our work at xxx.
-A yellow paper will be produced to guide implementors to use TBML for their tokens and dapps, but a work in progress is always available online.
+A Yellow Paper to guide implementors to use TBML for their tokens and dapps will take months to make, but a work in progress is always available online.
+Participate now to avoid the draft language specification being made without consideration your token model.

 \pagebreak